 - Levoit True HEPA 4-Stage Mold and Bacteria Filter – the name already says it all.
 Use it if you have musty environments.

-As this may be good for people with such conditions so they can get a specific filter for their needs, for overall air purification, it makes a bit mess to understand which filter I should use.
-So I believe most will use the standard one.
+As this may be good for people with such conditions so they can get a specific filter for their needs for overall air purification, it makes a bit of a mess to understand which filter I should use.
+So, I believe most will use the standard one.

 Similar to AirDoctor, Levoit filters last around 6 months if used daily, and by regularly cleaning pre-filter, you may increase other filters’ life.